Students Archives - Warfelcc

 Rick Poillion

 Rick spent last summer at Warfel working as a field laborer.
-This summer, he is working with our facilities team to serve clients on a variety of small projects.
+This summer, he is working with our facilities team on a variety of small projects to serve clients.
 Rick will be returning to Pennsylvania College of Technology this fall to complete his BS in Construction Management.

 Xaymary Caraballo

 Xay is spending her summer at Franklin & Marshall College.
-She is a senior at Penn State Harrisburg, where she is pursuing a BS in Civil Engineering.
+She is a senior at Penn State Harrisburg, pursuing a BS in Civil Engineering.

 Are you a college student considering a career in construction management?
 Click here to visit our Careers page.